 All of this, of course, adversely affects our circadian clocks and melatonin production when these devices are used after dark.
 Ironically when our eyes detect more blue light at night, this can affect our sleep which in turn can adversely affect both daytime and after dark productivity.

 There is another concern.
-Since blue light is focused in the front of the retina, when viewing screens with a large amount of blue light, the eye must constantly try to maintain its focus which adds significant pressure to the eye’s energy expenditure causing eye strain
+Since blue light is focused in the front of the retina, when viewing a led screen with a large amount of blue light, the eye must constantly try to maintain its focus which adds significant pressure to the eye’s energy expenditure causing eye strain.

 Years ago, I tried wearing computer glasses from two different companies.
 These were created to block out harmful light rays.
 I found that these glasses eased the eyestrain that I suffered from constant computer use.
 I was sad when both of those companies went out of business.
 Their products were obviously before their time.